Thank you for all that have been praying for the roofing project and famine needs. Brother Lawrence sent in a brief update today:

 Here are the bricks ready to add to the gable side of the roof.

 "The view of the building from a distance.
-The drainage now needs urgent attention and is our next target,
+The drainage now needs urgent attention and is our next target," he says.

 Praise the Lord that He knows what we need, and how to supply it in Himself.
 He is certainly "a strength to the needy in his distress, a refuge from the storm, a shadow from the heat..."
 (Isaiah 25:4)